-- Step 2: Locate and Include the Denial/Discontinuation of Benefits Letter: You must provide proof that either the insurance company has formally denied paying your bills or they have not responded in writing within 30 days after the bills were provided to them.
+- Step 2: Include the Denial of Claim/Discontinuation of Benefits Letter: Include any written communications from the insurance company that says they are denying your claim.
+You must provide proof that either the insurance company has formally denied paying your bills or they have not responded in writing within 30 days after the bills were provided to them.
 You must provide one of the items below with your petition. - i.
-Formal Denial of Benefits: If your insurance company has sent you written notice that they are denying payment of your bills, this letter must be submitted with your petition. - ii.
-No Written Response: If the insurance company has not responded in writing within 30 days after the bills were provided to them, you may use the Rule 5(d) Denial form included in this packet, titled "Denial of Claim," in lieu of the formal denial of benefits letter from your insurance company.
-This document is located under the "Forms" section.
+Denial Letter: If your insurance company has sent you written notice that they are denying payment of your medical bills or, automobile repairs, or that they disagree with what you believe is the value of your automobile, this letter must be submitted with your petition. - ii.
+No Written Denial Letter: If the insurance company has not responded in writing within 30 days after being given proof of what happened and how much money is being claimed, or if they have informed you verbally that you may file for arbitration, please include this information when you file your case.

-You may need to confirm with your medical providers that the bills have been submitted to your automobile insurer.
+You may need to confirm with your medical providers or automotive repair shop that the invoices or estimates of repair have been submitted to your automobile insurer.

-Step 3: Create an Itemization of your Claim: An itemization is a document detailing the unpaid bills or fees you are asking that the insurance company pay.
+Step 3: Create an Itemization of your Claim: An itemization is a document detailing the unpaid bills, costs of repairs, value of your vehicle, or fees you are asking that the insurance company pay.
 Depending on the nature of your claim, the itemization should include the name(s) of medical providers, the name(s) of employer(s), date(s) of service, and the amount(s) claimed for each.
 A sample itemization is included in this packet under the "Forms" section for informational purposes only.